rg-wood/salt-lion/README.md

 #### Simplifications

 **Salt Lion** is a paired down version of the Year Zero Engine, modified with simplicity in mind.
-In particular, it only uses D6s and it removes skills altogether, replacing them with talents.
+In particular, it only uses D6s, and willpower points and skills have been removed.

 Other simplifications include:

+- We do not track encumbrance
-[Health](#health) and [Resolve](#resolve) are the totals of two attributes, rather than their average.
+- [Health](#health) and [Resolve](#resolve) are the totals of two attributes, rather than their average.
 This means they are double the values expected from the Year Zero SRD, so damages are roughly doubled as well.
+- [Critical injuries](#critical-injuries) follow the rules for conditions.
+- The complicated descriptions of various combat actions have been removed, instead relying on GM rulings and common sense.
+For example, it's obvious a grapple action should be an opposed roll of STRENGTH vs STRENGTH/AGILITY.

+#### New Mechanics

+The most notable addition to the Year Zero Engine are [aggravated rolls](#aggravated-rolls), which have been added as a way of eliminating the need for willpower points.

 ### Style Guide

 This document user British English for spelling and grammar.
 It does not use the Oxford comma.

-Attributes, prices, table headers and
+Attributes, prices, table headers and bulleted sub-section titles are all caps.
+Talent names are capitalised.
+The title of this document is always in bold.